astark117/Algorithm-Portfolio-Project/README.md

 # Algorithm-Portfolio-Project
+This is a portfolio project for CS325: Analysis of Algorithms.

-An algorithm that finds the shortest path through a maze.
+The project is to design an algorithm that finds the shortest path through a maze.
+It runs in O(N*M) time complexity, where N is number of columns and M is number of rows of the input array.

 I designed this by implementing an algorithm that utilizes BFS to find the shortest distance from the starting point to the ending cell.
 I then used a queue to store cells to visit and a few 2D arrays to store the parent node of each cell, whether the cell has been visited or not, and the string direction taken to get to the cell.